 Within this state, known for its mammoth metropolises, are also some beautiful rural lands, wherein coffee is farmed.
 Within its borders is the Mogiana valley, with its famed Mogiana coffee, grown from lush volcanic soil.

-Sao Paulo is one of more historical Brazilian coffee beans producing states.
+Sao Paulo is one of more historical coffee beans producing states.
 The Port of Santos, which is Brazil’s main coffee exporting port, is located here.

 Mild temperatures and optimal altitudes mean that the coffee produced here is extremely balanced, with sweet notes, and a well rounded flavor profile.